4GeeksAcademy/react-tutorial-exercises/exercises/01.2-rendering-from-objects/README.md

 };
 ```

-To retrieve any property from the `Customer` object we have to use the dot `.` operator like this:
+To retrieve any property from the `Customer` object we have to use the dot (`.`) operator, like this:

 ```js
 console.log(customer.first_name); // will print "Bob" on the console.